infracost/actions/setup/README.md

 ## Usage

-The action can be used as follows.
-You probably want to run Infracost CLI commands then use the [comment](../comment) action to post comments!
-See the [top-level readme](https://github.com/infracost/actions) for examples of how these actions can be combined.
+See the [top-level readme](https://github.com/infracost/actions) for examples of how this action can be used.
+You need to [Create a repo secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) called `INFRACOST_API_KEY` with your API key and pass it into this action:

 ```yml
 steps: